Femalopper/green-api-test-exercise/README.md

 ## Instruction

-Before using chatbot, you should:
+Before using chat, you should:

 :heavy_check_mark: Register on https://green-api.com/ and create account in GREEN-API service.